vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/MIDIP2P_STATUS_ASSESSMENT.md

 - No blocking issues identified ✅

 **Status**: ✅ **INTEGRATION COMPLETE - READY FOR PHASE 2.3**
-The MIDILink application is now fully integrated with JSONMIDI Framework Phase 2 and ready to begin distributed synchronization engine development and multi-node testing.
+The MIDILink application is now fully integrated with JMID Framework Phase 2 and ready to begin distributed synchronization engine development and multi-node testing.